bbutkov/intergalactic/website/docs/table-group/data-table/data-table-code.md

 :::

-## Table styles
+## Styles

 ### Compact

-Reduce table cel paddings by adding the `compact` property.
+Cell paddings can be reduced by adding the `compact` property.

 ::: sandbox